apereo/cas/docs/cas-server-documentation/installation/Configuring-RiskBased-Authentication.md

 > If an authentication request is at least [60%] risky, take action to mitigate that risk.

-The functionality of this feature is **ENTIRELY** dependant upon having collected statistics and authentication events in the past.
+The functionality of this feature is **ENTIRELY** dependant upon collected statistics and authentication events in the past.
 Without data, there is nothing to analyze and no risk to detect.

-Note that evaluation of attempts and mitigation of risks are all recorded in the CAS audit log.
+Note that evaluation of attempts and mitigation of risks are all recorded in the audit log.

 <div class="alert alert-info"><strong>Adaptive Authentication</strong><p>
 If you need to preemptively evaluate authentication attempts based on various characterisitcs of the request,